Soft Venezuelan arepas are delicious corn cakes that are naturally gluten-free! Made with just a couple of ingredients and completely vegan.

-Arepas or corn cakes is considered the most popular type of bread that is made with with pre cooked corn four and eaten in South American countries like Venezuela or Columbia.
+Arepas or corn cakes are considered the most popular type of bread that is made with pre-cooked cornflour and eaten in South American countries like Venezuela or Colombia.

-Funnily enough this bread is also eaten in the Spanish Canary Islands which is miles away from South America.
-In Venezuela and Columbia it is eaten daily with almost every meal.
+Funnily enough, this bread is also eaten in the Spanish Canary Islands which is miles away from South America.
+In Venezuela and Colombia, it is eaten daily with almost every meal.

-With a lot of bread type of recipes there a many ways to make arepas and eat them.
+With a lot of bread type of recipes, there are many ways to make arepas and eat them.
 You prepare them:

 - bake in the oven

-Just like bread you can eat these corn cakes as a sandwich or a regular slice of bread and eat it with sweet or savory toppings.
+Just like bread you can eat these corn arepas as a sandwich or a regular slice of bread and eat it with sweet or savory toppings.

 There are a number of maize flours.
-The pre cooked version for instance comes in a yellow maize flour or white maize flour.
-I used the yellow flour to make it more festive.
+The pre-cooked version, for instance, comes in a yellow maize flour or white maize flour.

 The base of the vegan corn cake is just as simple as the corn tortilla.
 It required four ingredients: